 A \textit{downstream DID} (dDID) is a W3C Decentralised Identifier whose metadata includes a signature from an entity attesting to both the identity of the dDID subject and the validity of the information contained in the corresponding DID document.
 The attesting entity (or \textit{attestor}) is itself represented by an \textit{upstream DID} (uDID), through which its own public keys are made available.
 This mechanism enables chains of trustworthy DIDs to be constructed, thereby allowing hierarchical networks of trust to be represented digitally on decentralised infrastructure.

 Figure \ref{fig:ddid-schematic} illustrates the relationship expressed in a downstream DID and its essential information content.
-To obtain a dDID, the subject first collects their own public key and service endpoint (URL) information into a candidate dDID document.
+To obtain a dDID, the subject first collects their own public key and service endpoint information into a candidate dDID document.
+(A \emph{service endpoint} is a network address, such as the URL of an HTTP API, that provides a means of communicating or interacting with the DID subject.)
 The subject shares this candidate document with the upstream entity who then conducts a challenge-response procedure to verify that the subject is in possession of the private key counterparts to the given public keys.
 Since it is assumed that the two entities already share a well-established relationship, channels for this communication will certainly exist.
 But for convenience, and to ensure correctness, support for the challenge-response protocol is built into the Trustchain client software used by both entities.
 Identity is also verified through the existing communication channels.

 When the upstream entity is satisfied with the quality of the information contained in the candidate dDID document, they compute its hash (digest), sign the hash and insert the signature into a DID document metadata file, which is then published along with the DID document itself.